 One unique thing about the summit of Errigal Mountain is that it has two peaks!
-While the first one you reach is the tallest, the second one is joined by a narrow path called One Man’s Pass and the crossing is only 30-40 metres so it would be foolish not to do both.
+While the first one you reach is the tallest, the second one is joined by a narrow path called One Man’s Pass and the crossing is only 30-40 metres.

 A thing to note, however, is that there isn’t a whole lot of room at the top and it can get extremely blustery if conditions are poor, so please be careful.

-On a clear day to the north, you should be able to make out the (usually) snow-capped summit of Slieve Snaght in north Donegal, while looking south the bizarre shape of Benbulben may also be visible.
+On a clear day to the north, you should be able to make out the (usually) snow-capped summit of Slieve Snaght in north Donegal, while looking south, Sligo’s Ben Bulben may also be visible.

 Making your descent

-The descent down Mount Errigal will take between 40 minutes and 1 hour (potentially longer if you’re stopping for photos – and I wouldn’t blame you!), but the scree underfoot can arguably feel even slippier on the return leg so be careful.
+The descent of the Mount Errigal hike will take between 40 minutes and 1 hour (potentially longer depending on pace), but the scree underfoot can arguably feel even slippier on the return leg so be careful.